BIO120 Introduction to Genetics

 Previous knowledge of cell biology (BIO100) and microbiology (BIO130) recommended.

-Theory and understanding of the concepts will be tested in a final exam of 3 hours.
+The parts of the curriculum that are not covered by cooperative learning will be tested in a final exam of 3 hours.
+This exam will account for 75% of the final grade.
 The final exam is a multiple choice test.
 The students must submit lab journal from the molecular genetics lab, and 2 sets of calculation assignments.
 These must be approved.
 90% attendance at exercises is compulsory.

 Special requirements in Science

 Lectures: 40 hours.
 Exercises: 3 hours per week for 9 weeks, 27 hours in total.
 Self-studies: 233 hours

 The course is under evaluation.
 Changes in learning activities, mandatory activities and assessment may occur.

 The examiner will be involved in the planning, revision and approval of the course plan and exam questions.

 Allowed examination aids: B1 Calculator handed out, no other aids

 Examination details: One written exam: A - E / Ikke bestått